-STRATEGIC PRIORITY 3: A CLEAN, GREEN CITY GOAL VALUE STATEMENT TARGET By 2030, Msunduzi is 3.1 Msunduzi has widespread use 3.1.1 30% of Msunduzi's electricity demand is met a city protecting our for renewable energy supplies, by renewable sources. natural environment, including but not limited to: solar, 3.1.2 20% of liquid energy is derived from bio-fuel. our native plants wind, and hydro power.
-The city 3.1.3 50% of new commercial or industrial and animal habitats, continually increases investment development incorporates some form of renewable limiting pollution, in delivering more sustainable energy technology usage in its design and greening the city, energy technologies.
-Businesses construction. and using our use energy efficiently prioritising 3.1.4 80% of new human settlement development natural resources, low carbon emission sources. incorporates some form of renewable energy such as water, Alternative energy sources are technology usage in its design and construction. wisely.
-The clean, mainstreamed in new human 3.1.5 100% of building plans approved have due green city harnesses settlement development for consideration for energy efficiency. our renewable all communities and energy energy supply, efficiency required in building public open space plans. creation project, 3.2 Communities benefit from a 3.2.1 100% of residents are within a 15 minute and urban renewal linked public open space network, walking distance to facilities within the city's public, and greening providing for a range of sporting, open, and green space network. programme to these cultural, and recreational uses. ends.
-3.3 Urban renewal and greening 3.3.1 100% residential, commercial, and industrial Msunduzi conserves is recognised by communities precincts incorporate green spaces. its natural assets and the business fraternity as 3.3.2 100% of roads in former black townships and while still meeting the contributing to environmental and major arterial roads in rural areas are tarred. demand for more ecological sustainability, as well 3.3.3 100% compliance with trading bylaws within housing, more roads as supporting future residential, the CBD. and more services commercial, and industrial 3.3.4 100% compliance with environmental bylaws to accommodate development. within the city environs. our increasing population.
-By 2030, Msunduzi 4.1 The separate development 4.1.1 Civic engagement increases so that 100% of is a city with of the past will be forgotten, as residents, regardless of racial, class, religious, or strong, welcoming, the city proactively promotes political categories, can enjoy an active role in caring, and diverse and practically engineers decisions that affect their city. communities, social cohesion across all its 4.1.2 To ensure the effective management of land living in a variety objectives, geographic spread, uses within the Msunduzi Municipality. of friendly, safe racial groupings, class identities, neighbourhoods. religious formations, and political affiliations.
+STRATEGIC PRIORITY 3: A CLEAN, GREEN CITY GOAL VALUE STATEMENT TARGET By 2030, Msunduzi is a city protecting our natural environment, our native plants and animal habitats, limiting pollution, greening the city, and using our natural resources, such as water, wisely.
+The clean, green city harnesses our renewable energy supply, public open space 3.1 Msunduzi has widespread use for renewable energy supplies, including but not limited to: solar, wind, and hydro power.
+The city continually increases investment in delivering more sustainable energy technologies.
+Businesses use energy efficiently prioritising low carbon emission sources.
+Alternative energy sources are mainstreamed in new human settlement development for all communities and energy efficiency required in building plans.
+3.1.1 30% of Msunduzi's electricity demand is met by renewable sources.
+3.1.2 20% of liquid energy is derived from bio-fuel.
+3.1.3 50% of new commercial or industrial development incorporates some form of renewable energy technology usage in its design and construction.
+3.1.4 80% of new human settlement development incorporates some form of renewable energy technology usage in its design and construction.
+3.1.5 100% of building plans approved have due consideration for energy efficiency. creation project, and urban renewal and greening programme to these ends.
+3.2 Communities benefit from a linked public open space network, providing for a range of sporting, cultural, and recreational uses.
+3.2.1 100% of residents are within a 15 minute walking distance to facilities within the city's public, open, and green space network.
+Msunduzi conserves its natural assets while still meeting the demand for more housing, more roads and more services to accommodate our increasing population.
+3.3 Urban renewal and greening is recognised by communities and the business fraternity as contributing to environmental and ecological sustainability, as well as supporting future residential, commercial, and industrial development.
+3.3.1 100% residential, commercial, and industrial precincts incorporate green spaces.
+3.3.2 100% of roads in former black townships and major arterial roads in rural areas are tarred.
+3.3.3 100% compliance with trading bylaws within the CBD.
+3.3.4 100% compliance with environmental bylaws within the city environs.
+By 2030, Msunduzi is a city with strong, welcoming, caring, and diverse communities, living in a variety of friendly, safe neighbourhoods.
+4.1 The separate development of the past will be forgotten, as the city proactively promotes and practically engineers social cohesion across all its objectives, geographic spread, racial groupings, class identities, religious formations, and political affiliations.
+4.1.1 Civic engagement increases so that 100% of residents, regardless of racial, class, religious, or political categories, can enjoy an active role in decisions that affect their city.
+4.1.2 To ensure the effective management of land uses within the Msunduzi Municipality.
 4.2 People will enjoy working together and helping each other in local neighbourhoods and in the broader community.
 Msunduzi's friendly outdoor life is enlivened by an interesting range of local and regional celebrations.